twilio-professional-services/plugin-queues-view-filters/README.md

 npm run deploy
 ```

 This will publish your plugin as a Private Asset that is accessible by the Functions & Assets API.

 ---

 ## Changelog

+### 1.1

+**September 24, 2020**

+- Added a test suite, github actions and prettier.

 ### 1.0

-** September 10, 2020 **
+**September 10, 2020**

 - Added README.